Bioconductor/bioconductor.org/content/news/bioc_3_1_release.md

-Packages removed from the release
+Packages removed since the last release.
 =================================

-The following packages are no longer in the release:
+The following packages are no longer in Bioconductor:

 asmn, COPDSexualDimorphism, DNaseR, flowFlowJo, flowPhyto